Artist's Assistant: Controversy

-The use of artists assistants has been a controversial issue.
+The use of artists' assistants has been a controversial issue.
 The controversy primarily focuses on the assistants not being acknowledged for their work and questions of what constitutes art.
-David Hockney described Damian Hirst's use of assistants as, "It's a little insulting to craftsmen, skilful craftsmen."
+Pop artist David Hockney described Damian Hirst's use of assistants as, "It's a little insulting to craftsmen, skilful craftsmen."
 This was in response to Hirst's use of assistants to paint his spot paintings.

+Warhol often used assistants to help with his silkscreen paintings at his studio, called the Factory.
+Warhol was asked why he used a mechanical device to reproduce designs.
+"I tried doing them by hand," he admitted, "but I find it easier to use a screen.
+This way, I don't have to work on my objects at all.
+One of my assistants or anyone else, for that matter, can reproduce the design as well as I could."

-The contemporary artist Jeff Koons uses assistants in a similar way, “I’m basically the idea person," he told an interviewer, "I’m not physically involved in the production.
-I don’t have the necessary abilities, so I go to the top people.”
+The contemporary artist Jeff Koons uses assistants in a similar way, "I'm basically the idea person," he told an interviewer, "I'm not physically involved in the production.
+I don't have the necessary abilities, so I go to the top people.”